clarete/forbiddenfruit/README.md

 >>> curse(int, "words_of_wisdom", words_of_wisdom)
 >>> assert (2).words_of_wisdom() == "blah blah "
 ```

-Boom!
-That's it, your `int` class now has the `words_of_wisdom` method.
-Do
-you want to add a `classmethod` to a built-in class?
-No problem, just do this:
+2. Add a `classmethod` to a built-in class
 ```python
 >>> from forbiddenfruit import curse
 >>> def hello(self):